Southern Cornbread Recipe

 I did make some changes to go along with our desire to eat whole-food, plant-based.
-A link will be provided using coconut oil as an ingredient in homemade butter to replace butter.
+A link will be provided using coconut oil as an ingredient in homemade butter to replace butter or you can replace butter altogether with 1/2 the amount of butter with applesauce.
 We’ve also replaced eggs with 1 tablespoon of flax seeds and 3 tablespoons of water to equal 1 egg.
 If more than one egg is needed keep the same ratios for each extra egg needed, for example, if your recipe calls for 2 eggs use 2 tablespoons of flax seeds and 6 tablespoons of water, etc.

 So here’s the recipe.

-1 1/4 cup corn meal (we ground grits into course corn meal)
+1 cup yellow corn meal (we have ground grits into corn meal)

 1 teaspoon salt

-1 ½ teaspoon baking powder (we used ½ t of Arrowroot and ½ t of cream of tartar)
+1 Tablespoon baking powder (we used ½ t of Arrowroot and ½ t of cream of tartar)

-2 eggs slightly beaten (we used 2 tablespoons flax seed and 6 tablespoons of water)
+1 egg slightly beaten – (we used 1 tablespoons flax seed and 3 tablespoons of water)

 ½ teaspoon baking soda